layzyidiot/e-sw/enemy-fix.md

-# Fixing some enemies.
+# Fixing broken enemies
 <i><span style="color:FireBrick; font-size:10px;">Need help?
 Come to the Envy & Spite Discord server at <a href="https://discord.gg/RY8J67neJ9">https://discord.gg/RY8J67neJ9</a>!</span></i>

-# Beginning

-Sadly, Some enemies due to the extraction process via <span style="color:#FF00FF">Vanity</span> are broken, However, we can fix them via easy and somewhat simple solutions.
-Noteable examples of broken enemies are like `Sisyphiean Insurrectionist` , and `Mindflayer`
+*Some enemies due to the extraction process via <span style="color:#FF00FF">Vanity</span> are broken.
+However, we can fix them via easy and somewhat simple solutions.
+Most commonly broken enemies are the `Sisyphean Insurrectionist` and the `Mindflayer`.*

-# FIXING SISYPHIEAN INSURRECTIONIST
+# FIXING SISYPHEAN INSURRECTIONIST

-Firsty, it has a broken script so click on Sisyphus prefab and hit `Open prefab`, Proceed to find the missing script and click the hamburger menu and click remove script
+it has a broken IK (<i>Inverse Kinematics</i>) component so click on the Insurrectionist (<i>known as Sisyphus</i>) prefab and press `Open Prefab`.
+Find the missing script and remove it.

-Secondly, scroll down and find the `Add component` button, where you wanna search for `Fabric Solver 3D` and copy the following settings from the image bellow.
+Then, scroll down and find the `Add Component` button, where you wanna search for `Fabric Solver 3D` and copy the following settings from the image below.

 <div style="text-align: center;">
 	<figure>